Behavioral economics: Search heuristics

 Satisficing is the idea that there is some minimum requirement from the search and once that has been met, stop searching.
-Following the satisficing heuristic a person may not necessarily acquire the most optimal product (i.e. the one that would grant them the most utility), but would find one that is "good enough".
+After satisficing, a person may not have the most optimal option (i.e. the one with the highest utility), but would have a "good enough" one.
 This heuristic may be problematic if the aspiration level is set at such a level that no products exist that could meet the requirements.